Denrox/md-blog/README.md

 # md-blog

-A modern blog platform built with React Router v7 and Markdown.
+A blog platform built with React Router v7 and Markdown.
 Create beautiful content websites using simple Markdown files.

 ## Features